Guitars/Basses: ESP, PRS, Fender, Kiesel, Dean, Mike Lull

 I’ve released 6 albums and appeared on several compilation albums.
 I’ve been featured in Guitar for the Practicing Musician’s Spotlight column and Guitar One Magazine’s Fretbuzz column.
 I’ve written guest columns for Guitar 9 Records, Insane Guitar, and Sounduser.com, and album reviews for Prog4You.com.
 I’ve been playing guitar for nearly 35 years now.

-Q: What kind of guitars do you play?
+Q: What kind of guitars and basses do you play?

 Q: What strings do you use?